 The design of the frost spiders, with their particularly large upper jaws, is also quite evocative of the movies' Shelob.

-Daedric armor looks quite like Sauron'sarmor this time around.◊ Add in the fact you can equip gold rings (which apppear on the right index finger) and wield a mace.
+Daedric armor looks a lot like Sauron'sarmor◊.
+Add in the fact you can equip gold rings (which appear on the right index finger) and wield a mace.

-And Dragonsreach has a fair bit in common with Théoden's hall of Meduseld, although in fairness, they both owe a fair bit to Heorot, featured in Beowulf, but also a real place.
+And Dragonsreach has a fair bit in common with Théoden's hall of Meduseld, and they both owe a fair bit to Heorot, featured in Beowulf, which is also a real place.

 The whole city of Whiterun is definitely based on the Rohirric town of Edoras: Its silhouette when looking from the path to Riverwood resembles Edoras' first shot in the movie The Two Towers, its symbol shows a horse's head on the top half, and the Whiterun Guards wear a yellow uniform, when one of Rohan's colors was that same gold (if a little bit darker).
 The clincher is that Edoras is described in passing as having a stream which rises from in front of the door of Meduseld and flows through the whole town to exit by the gate: it's such a minor detail the fact Whiterun has the same thing must be intentional.